ADRIENNE ALBERT BIOGRAPHY

 Commissions, Grants, Awards

 Adrienne's music is supported by noteworthy arts organizations including the National Endowment of Arts, ACF, MTC/Rockefeller Foundation, ACF Subito Award, MPE Fraternity, ACME, and ASCAP.
-Recent commissions include works for the Mu Phi Epsilon Foundation, Palisades Virtuosi, Zinkali Trio, Pennsylvania Academy of Music, Chamber Music Palisades, Pacific Serenades.
+Adrienne's most recent Commissions include works for the 100th anniversary of the LA Chapter of Mu Phi Epsilon (2019), Harvard-Westlake School(2018), The Holyoke Symphony, (2018) Cornell University Chorus (2016), the Mu Phi Epsilon Foundation, Palisades Virtuosi, Zinkali Trio, Pennsylvania Academy of Music, Chamber Music Palisades, Pacific Serenades.
 Adrienne was awarded a National Endowment for the Arts grant through The American Composers Forum for the

 She is former Composer-In-Residence for both The